Here's How To Help Someone Who's Suicidal

 6. Once you decide that a person might need help, make sure you're the right person to reach out to them — because you might not be.

-7. If you do decide to have a conversation with them, you should have a plan of action ready in case it turns out that yes, they do need help.
+7. If you do decide to have a conversation with them, you should have a plan of action ready in case it turns out that, yes, they do need help.

 8. You might have the urge to be vague or feel them out, but you should eventually ask directly about whether they're having thoughts of suicide.